zhegal/rd_node_course/11_db_simple_orm/README.md

 > 2. Creates table `products` if not exists
 > 3. Saves a new product
 > 4. Fetches all products
-> 5. Fetches one by id
-> 6. Updates it
+> 5. Updates the same product
-> 7. Randomly deletes a product
+> 6. Deletes the same product
-> 8. Confirms deletion
+> 7. Tries to fetch it again (should return null)

 Everything is run inside Docker – PostgreSQL does not need to be installed locally.